Skandy01/Hotel_Booking_Cancellation/README.md

 ADR trends show fluctuations over time, with both City and Resort Hotels experiencing periods of increase and decrease.
 Monthly reservation data indicates seasonal trends in booking volumes and cancellations..

-#### Performance Metrics
+### Performance Metrics
-**Proportion of Cancellations:** The dataset has been analyzed to calculate the proportion of cancellations, which is a key metric for understanding booking trends.
+**Proportion of Cancellations:**
+City Hotels have a higher cancellation rate (41.71%) compared to Resort Hotels (27.98%), indicating a need for better customer retention strategies in City Hotels.

-**Average Daily Rate (ADR):** By analyzing the adr column, we can determine the typical revenue per available room, adjusted for outliers.
+**Average Daily Rate (ADR):**
+Resort Hotels have a higher ADR than City Hotels, suggesting guests are willing to pay more for premium experiences.
+ADR trends show variability influenced by seasonality and local events.

+**Monthly Trends:**
+Booking volumes exhibit clear seasonal patterns, with peaks during holidays and special events.
+Understanding these trends helps in optimizing staffing and resource management.